awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 - [Encryption Context](#encryption-context)
 - [Frame Length](#frame-length)

-If the input [plaintext](#plaintext) is of unknown length, the caller MAY also input a [Plaintext Length Bound](#plaintext-length-bound).
+If the [plaintext ](#plaintext) is of unknown length, the caller MAY also input a [Plaintext Length Bound](#plaintext-length-bound).

-Implementations SHOULD ensure that a caller is not able to specify both a [plaintext](#plaintext) with known length and a [Plaintext Length Bound](#plaintext-length-bound) by construction.
+Implementations SHOULD ensure that a caller is not able to specify both a [plaintext ](#plaintext) with known length and a [Plaintext Length Bound](#plaintext-length-bound) by construction.
-If a caller is able to specify both an input [plaintext](#plaintext) with known length and a [Plaintext Length Bound](#plaintext-length-bound), the [Plaintext Length Bound](#plaintext-length-bound) MUST NOT be used during the Encrypt operation and MUST be ignored.
+If a caller is able to specify both an input [plaintext ](#plaintext) with known length and a [Plaintext Length Bound](#plaintext-length-bound), the [Plaintext Length Bound](#plaintext-length-bound) MUST NOT be used during the Encrypt operation and MUST be ignored.